FRAUD RESOURCE CENTER

 - The company tells you not to contact the credit bureaus yourself.

 - Do regularly check your credit history.
-You can get one free credit report a year from each of the three major credit bureaus.
+Through the end of 2022, you can get one free credit report a week from each of the three national reporting agencies, Equifax, Experian and TransUnion.

 - Do dispute inaccurate information by contacting the credit bureaus directly.

 - Do know your rights when it comes to credit repair.
 The federal Credit Repair Organization Act requires companies to give you a written contract that spells out the services it will perform, what you’ll pay and how long it will take to get results.